FHJohannes/rmw-sem5-proj/README.md

-├── App.css                     # Used for styles that apply only to the react app but not to the whole page ├── App.tsx                     # Layout component including Navbar and Outlet ├── main.tsx                    # Entry point mounting React to DOM, contains RouterProvider └── index.css                   # Global styles
+├── App.css                     # Used for styles that apply only to the react app but not to the whole page ├── App.tsx                     # Layout component including Navbar and Outlet ├── main.tsx                    # Entry point mounting React to DOM, contains RouterProvider ├── variables.css               # All style variables are collected here └── index.css                   # Global styles
 ```